iommirocks/iommi/docs/admin.rst

         pass

-This is the place you will put configuration.
+This is the place you will put global configuration.
 If you don't need any you can skip this step.
 Next plug it into your urls:

 .. code-block:: python